w3f/polkadot-wiki/docs/claims.md

 This guide will walk you through the steps for either making a claim or attesting to the statement.

+If you are making a claim on Polkadot for the first time please read on below in the [making a claim](#making-a-claim) section.
+If you've already claimed during the pre-genesis claims please proceed to [attesting to a statem](#attesting-to-a-statement) section instead.

 ## Making a Claim

 If you did not make a claim in the pre-genesis claims period then you are able to make a claim any